The Mickey Mouse Club: Skits

 The show was known for its sketch comedy.
 Some of the sketches played off famous movies, musicals, and even cartoons, as well as holiday-related skits.
 During the final season, some of the skits showed everyday occurrences in the lives of adolescents.

 Music videos

-The series featured music videos of the Mouseketeers singing their versions of popular songs in front of a live studio audience or the Walt Disney World Resort.
+The series featured music videos of the Mouseketeers singing their versions of popular songs in front of a live studio audience or at locations within Walt Disney World.
 This became one of the most popular segments.
+Due to the age of both the performers and the target demographic, lyrics with objectionable content were generally edited out of the songs and replaced with more appropriate language.

 Live concerts and performances

 A unique feature of the show was the Mouseketeers performing concerts on different days (which were usually taped the day before or in the summer, when the kids had more time).
 During the final season, the concerts were replaced primarily by live performances that featured singing and dancing in front of the audience.

 Theme days

 This version maintained the "theme day" format from the previous two versions.
 When Disney decided to revamp the show for its final season, the show was reduced to a single weekly airing, shown only on Thursdays.
-Although still produced as a daily series during the final season taping in 1994, The Disney Channel, after canceling the series once season 7 production had ended, decided to air the final season in a weekly format, therefore stretching the first-run episodes into early 1996.
-The final season premiered in May 1995, almost a year after production had started and more than 6 months after the series finale was taped.
+Although still produced as a daily series during the final season taping in 1994, Disney Channel, after canceling the series once season-seven production had ended, decided to air the final season in a weekly format, therefore stretching the first-run episodes into early 1996.
+The final season premiered in May 1995, almost a year after production had started and more than six months after the series finale was taped.